Imperial County public schools to close through April 17

-Imperial County’s public schools announced today that schools will be closed beginning Tuesday through April 17 in an effort to prevent transmission of novel coronavirus (COVID-19).
+All public Imperial County schools will be closed in an effort to prevent transmission of novel coronavirus (COVID-19) beginning today through April 17, Imperial County Office of Education announced Monday.

 ICOE said officials will reassess over the next weeks whether an extension of school closures will be necessary.